Hariharan (singer): Ghazals

 Hariharan is one of the foremost Indian ghazal singers and composers with more than thirty albums to his credit.
 In his early career, he cut several successful ghazal albums, writing most of the scores himself.
 One of Hariharan's first ghazal albums was Aabshar-e-Ghazal with Asha Bhosle, which went gold in sales.

 Another outstanding ghazal album was Gulfam, which not only hit double platinum in sales but also fetched Hariharan the Diva Award for the Best Album of the Year in 1995.

-The other major ghazal albums by him are Hazir (1992), Jashn (1996), Halka Nasha (1996), Paigham (1997), Kaash (2000), and Lahore Ke Rang Hari Ke Sang (2005).
-His live concert recordings, Hariharan in Concert (1990), Saptarishi (1996) and Swar Utsav (2001) were run away successes.
+The other ghazal albums from him Hazir (1992), Jashn (1996), Halka Nasha (1996), Paigham (1997), Kaash (2000), and Lahore Ke Rang Hari Ke Sang (2005).
+His live concert recordings, Hariharan in Concert (1990), Saptarishi (1996) and Swar Utsav (2001).
 His latest ghazal album is Lafzz...
 (2008).
-Hariharan worked with tabla maestro Zakir Hussain on his album Hazir.

 The album Lahore Ke Rang Hari Ke Sang won rave reviews and critical acclaim inside and outside India.
-A.R.
-Rahman was an avid listener of his ghazals way before roping him in to sing his first song in Tamil film music, "Thamizha Thamizha", for the film Roja.
+A. R. Rahman was an avid listener of his ghazals way before roping him in to sing his first song in Tamil film music, "Thamizha Thamizha", for the film Roja.

 Colonial Cousins

 The year 1996 was a career milestone; he formed the band Colonial Cousins with Mumbai-based composer and singer Lesle Lewis.
 Their first album, Colonial Cousins was a fusion album and was the first Indian act to be featured on MTV Unplugged.
 It won a string of awards including the MTV Indian Viewers' Choice award and Billboard Award for the Best Asian Music Group.

-By this single album, Hariharan established himself as one of the pioneers of Indian fusion music.
-The next albums by this band were The Way We Do It (1998) and Aatma (2001) but were fairly noticed.
+The next albums by this band were The Way We Do It (1998) and Aatma (2001).
 Colonial Cousins released their fourth studio album "Once More" on 29 October 2012 under the label Universal.
 The 2009 Tamil film Modhi Vilayadu had score and soundtrack composed by Colonial Cousins.
 They also scored the 2010 Tamil film Chikku Bukku.